The need for a Respirable Dust Monitor

 The rules have been part of a government joined efforts aimed at monitoring and reducing the risk of respirable dust.
 This dust is harmful to human health, particularly for mine workers.

-The historical path to ending risk of respirable dust
+The historical path to ending the risk of respirable dust

 Since 2009, the battle to end or minimize the life-threatening effects of respirable dust gain momentum following the launching of the “End Black Lung–Act Now.”
 The campaign enables the mining industry and government watchdog agencies like the MSHA to turn from mere safety matters to critical health challenges in the mining sector.
 Efforts to lower silica and levels of respirable coal mine dust in the country’s coal mines were ramped up.
 They have remained on track in the aftermath of the “End Black Lung—Act Now!”